iel-amra/iel-amra/README.md

 ### Hi there 👋

 🔭 I’m a student in 42 Lyon and I'm currently searching for an internship.
-I'm really intersted in complex algotithms and stimulating
+I'm really intersted in complex algotithms and stimulating challenges.

 🌱 Here is an overview of my school projects (From the newest to the first oldest):
-- Transcendance
+- Transcendance, Grade 125/100 : It's a 5 people team project where the goal was to develop a single page website of a multiplayer game.
+It pocesses a user management system with 3 different athentification systems, a playable game against an other distant user or against an AI oppenent, 1 vs 1 games and tournaments, multilanguages support, and other functionalities.
 - Irc
 - Inception
 - Piscine CPP